Serving Our Navajo Family Affected by COVID-19

 Our Goals & Core Values

-Assist the vulnerable families and at-risk individuals during the COVID-19 pandemic and economic crisis by providing them with water, food, and enough essential supplies, such as hand sanitizer, soap, and cleaner to last at least two weeks.
+Assist vulnerable families and at-risk individuals during the COVID-19 pandemic and economic crisis when needed.

-Your help has made it possible for us to serve hundreds of families in need
+Your help has made it possible for us to serve hundreds of families in need, thank you!

 Please Contribute to NavajoStrong

 Your help ensures we can get resources to the people that need it today.